A GUIDE TO GROWING POTHOS PLANTSThe lush foliage of this carefree houseplant adds instant beauty to your home or office

 Pothos have few insect or disease problems.
 Here are some things to look for:

-- If older leaves are brown or yellow while new growth looks fine, this can be an indication of underwatering.
+- Brown or yellow leaves: If older leaves are brown or yellow while new growth looks fine, this can be an indication of underwatering.
 Trim back affected stems to the base of the plant to encourage new growth and increase watering.

-- Loss of foliage color is likely due to low light.
+- Loss of foliage color: Fading color is likely due to low light.
 Move to a brighter location.

-- Pale or brown leaves may be a sign that plants are getting too much light.
+- Pale or brown leaves: This may be a sign that plants are getting too much light.
 Move to a location with less light.

-- Blackened leaves or stems, or sudden plant collapse can be a sign of overwatering and root rot.
+- Blackened leaves or stems or sudden plant collapse: Possibly a sign of overwatering and root rot.
 Cut off affected branches.
 Allow soil to completely dry out and new roots to develop.
 In severe cases, plants may not recover.

-- Shriveled, yellow, wilted or brown edges on leaves can be a sign of underwatering.
+- Shriveled, yellow, wilted or brown edges on leaves: This can be a sign of underwatering.
 Increase watering as needed.

-- Blackened leaves and little or no growth can result from cold temperatures.
+- Blackened leaves and little or no growth: Can be a result of cold temperatures.
 Move plants to a warmer location and trim off affected growth.
 The roots should be fine and push out new growth.

 - Pests: Can include mealy bugs or scale.
 Wipe affected areas with a swab or cotton ball dipped in 70% rubbing alcohol, or apply insecticidal soap.
 If soil stays too wet over a period of time, it may attract fungus gnats.
 Allow soil to dry out between waterings to deter gnats.

 Size: Trails 5 to 10 feet, up to 2 feet wide

 Color: Medium-dark green leaves with irregular creamy gold splotches.

 The most common variety and easiest to grow, the heart-shaped leaves closely resemble philodendron.
 Place in medium indirect light to retain best color.
 May be somewhat invasive if grown outdoors in warmer regions such as southern Florida.